 Please answer the following questions.
-Also, understand answering yes to any of the questions may prevent you from completing the MRI rotation.
+Also, understand answering yes to any of the questions may prevent you from completing an MRI rotation.
 These are questions that all patients must answer before beginning the MRI exam.

 Students do not have to answer the questions highlighted.
 These would be questions asked of a patient.
+This form is an example of a form a patient may complete before an MRI exam.